epics-containers/epics-containers.github.io/docs/tutorials/create_ioc.md

 Above we looked at some ibek *Support yaml* and created an *IOC yaml* file.
-The details of where *Support yaml* files come from and how to create your own are covered in later tutorials on creating Generic IOCs.
+The details of where *Support yaml* files come from and how to create your own are covered in later tutorials on creating Generic services.

 However, without looking into the set of *Support yaml* files that are inside a given Generic IOC we can still make a meaningful *IOC yaml* file.